Test-writing playbook¶

 }

-Different parameters are supported:
+The following parameters are supported:

 payload_generator

-- name of the Payload generator class to userow_pattern
+- name of the payload generator class to userow_pattern

 payload_generator_config